There are several common problems that your child may experience while tube feeding.

 Stomach fullness / bloating may be caused by a few things.
 These include: the formula being given too quickly, gas building up in the stomach and or constipation.

 Signs of stomach fullness / bloating may include:

 - infrequent bowel motions.

-If your child is having trouble tolerating his/ her normal volume of formula contact your health professional or seek medical advice.
+If your child is having trouble tolerating their normal volume of formula contact your health professional or seek medical advice.

-If your child has a gastrostomy button and you suspect there may be gas trapped in the stomach, letting this air out, a process known as ‘venting the tube’, may help.
+If your child has a gastrostomy button and you think there may be gas trapped in the stomach, letting this air out, a process known as ‘venting the tube’, may help.

 To vent the tube:

-Attach a syringe, outside only (without the plunger), to the feeding port.
+Attach a syringe, outside only (with the plunger pulled out), to the feeding port.